Coronavirus - Planning and building

 We are able to carry on providing our statutory function during this challenging and unpredictable time.
 We are implementing the following measures that we hope will ensure our customers experience an undisrupted service until the Government advises us that business practices can return to normal.

-Pre application discussions will be carried out by telephone or by other means of communication, no site visits or meetings will be carried out until further notice.
+Pre application discussions will be carried out by telephone or by other means of communication.

 For the latest advice visit the Public Health England website.